Part of the complete guide to understanding addiction

 Cocaine triggers the release of dopamine to the brain at an unnatural speed and in abnormal quantities.
 This creates sudden feelings of euphoria and stimulation, and in turn triggers an intense physical craving to recreate that enormous overload of pleasure.

-This drug raises the body’s tolerance and threshold for dopamine, causing it to require ever-higher levels of the chemical to reach euphoria, and eventually to just feel normal.
+Cocaine raises the body’s tolerance and threshold for dopamine, causing it to require ever-higher levels of the chemical to reach euphoria, and eventually to just feel normal.
 In a cruel irony, cocaine heightens the level of dopamine necessary for basic living, while simultaneously inhibiting natural dopamine production.
 Particularly at times of abstinence, this causes severe depression.

 The brain has now rewired its dopamine process and the user has moved from recreation to full-blown addiction.

-Symptoms and Physical Consequences
+Symptoms and Physical Signs of Cocaine Addiction

 - Dilated pupils